About Fruit Salad with Creamy Limoncello Dressing

 - Prepare the fruit: rinse all fruit with warm water (except for oranges), hull and half the strawberries, and peel and cut the kiwis.

-- Place all of the fruit in a large bowl.
-Add 1 tablespoon of the limoncell and gently toss to coat.
+Place all of the fruit in a large bowl.
+Add 1 tablespoon of the limoncello and gently toss to coat.
 Set aside.

 - Serve fruit salad in individual bowls and drizzle limoncello dressing on top.